Alban999/Horizon_Quantum_Hackaton/README.md

 ## User Guide to Run the Code:

-1. Copy files from the `triple_alpha_code` folder to the Helium directory, excluding `standard_gate_set.qis`, which replaces the original files.
+1. Copy files from the `triple_alpha_code` folder to the Helium directory, excluding `standard_gate_set.qis`, which replaces the original file.
 2. Correct the API address in `correct_circuit.py`.
 3. Run `correct_circuit.py` from the terminal, providing 5 parameters to describe the experiment.